connorferster/handcalcs/README.md

 to do if you were to program your calculation as an Excel spreadsheet or as a MathCAD document.

-Intended users: working engineers, teachers, and students who want to focus on simply writing the calculation code and to have formatting just be "taken care of".
+Intended users: working engineers, teachers, and students thhat who want to focus on simply writing the calculation code and to have formatting just be "taken care of".